onelonemonkey/cv/cv.md

 ## Hobbies

-Outside of making the web, when I'm not having fun with my kids, I like to spend my time dabbling in 3D printing, flying drones, making things out of clay and I also mess around making music.
-After moving home I'm also keen to become an expert at Kettle BBQ cooking.
+Outside of making the web, when I'm not having fun with my kids, I like to spend my time dabbling in 3D printing, flying drones, I also mess around making music.
+I've also started a new experiment called [Claydates](https://claydates.co.uk) to disconnect from technology and spend more time with people.
 None of these things mentioned are mutually exclusive.

 ## References